tanmay-pro/SimpleRA/README.md

 ### Buffer Manager

 - Load splits and stores the table into blocks.
-For this we utilise the Buffer Manager

-- Buffer Manager follows a FIFO paradigm.
-Essentially a queue
+- It follows a FIFO paradigm.

 ---